chussboi96/Exploring-Enron-email-dataset-through-d3-visualizations/README.md

 # Exploring-Enron-email-dataset-through-d3-visualizations
-This Data Analysis&Visualization semester project revolved around creating interactive d3.js visualizations.
+This Data Analysis&Visualization semester project revolved around creating interactive d3.js visualizations using a Flask app.
 I created sunburst, tree, scatterplot, wordcloud and force-directed graphs using the code on observable d3.js Although the viz werent interactive and brushing/linking wasnt applied, it was something.
 I implemented LSA, NER and topic modelling to visualize the insights.